NEWS

 Total Cost for Beyond Measure: $42.00 (US)

-Overseas and expedited shipping are also available -- see www.meetingtent.com/BeyondMeasure.html
+Overseas and expedited shipping are also available -- see www.meetingtent.com/BeyondMeasure.html for details.

 --H S M Coxeter, University of Toronto